sqlmdx/project-euler/readme.md

 * Solution for [Problem 81](https://projecteuler.net/problem=81) shows how we can traverse matrix with `model`.
 * Solutions for [Problem 116](https://projecteuler.net/problem=116) and [Problem 117](https://projecteuler.net/problem=117) are really elegant (imho) implementations with `model` of dynamic programming (DP) algorithms but recursive CTE can be used instead - see PG solution for Problem 117.
 * Solution for [Problem 121](https://projecteuler.net/problem=121) is yet another DP algorithm implemented in SQL.
 In this case algorithm is implemented with `iterate` + `for-loop` in rules and uses an array-like structure constructed on a previous iteration so CTE alternative is not that straightforward here - see **Advanced SQL tricks**.

-* Solution for [Problem 191](https://projecteuler.net/problem=191) shows that with model we can "see" more than one step back and we do not need extra columns for that like in case of recursive CTE.
-* Solution for [Problem 854](https://projecteuler.net/problem=854) shows that `model` solution requires less columns than recursive CTE but unfortunately `model` runs much slower for this specific task.
+On several occasions `model clause` was used just to show that we can "see" more than one step back and we do not need extra columns for that like in case of recursive CTE.
+In particular, solutions for [Problem 114](https://projecteuler.net/problem=114), [Problem 115](https://projecteuler.net/problem=115) (this is probably the best example because for this problem we need to look 50 steps back), [Problem 191](https://projecteuler.net/problem=191) and [Problem 854](https://projecteuler.net/problem=854) (unfortunately `model` runs much slower that recursive CTE solution for this specific task even though it requires less columns).

 Yet another problem to highlight is [Problem 17](https://projecteuler.net/problem=17) - classical task to **spell the number**.
 For this one I included both Oracle and PG solutions to compare built-in features.

 One more problem where I found interesting to compare Oracle and PG solutions is [Problem 229](https://projecteuler.net/problem=229) - but the focus here is on performance comparison.

 Finally, [Problem 81](https://projecteuler.net/problem=81) and [Problem 82](https://projecteuler.net/problem=82) have both Oracle and PG solutions based on recursive CTE.
-Oracle solutions demostrate how we can overcome some limitations in recusive member specific to Oracle.
+Oracle solutions demonstrate how we can overcome some limitations in recursive member specific to Oracle.

 ## Typical SQL tricks